neilnelson/caffe_memory_test/repeats_test.md

-### Caffe memory leak test procedure - Obtain chart of memory used by a Caffe mnist run with 100 per second observations.
+### Caffe memory leak test procedure - Repeat an abbreviated mnist training 30 times and measure the memory used at the beginning and the end.

 author: Neil Nelson
 date: 04/26/2016